WebFiori/docs/introduction.md

 In our opinion, web developer will need the followig at minimum level to have a working web application:
 * A database (backend).
 * Web APIs (or services) (backend).
-* A way to create web pages and nodify the look and feel easly (frontend).
+* A way to create web pages and modify the look and feel easly (frontend).

 If we remove web pages, then the backend logic can be connected to any frontend such as a mobile application.
+WebFiori framework fullfil the 3 by providing a generic database layer, a library for creating web services which is fully integrated with the framework and theming.
+In addition to the given 3, a developer might need to send email notifications or run a background process to perform specific action.
+All of that is possible with WebFiori framework.

+## Quality Comes First, Documentation Second

+While developing the framework, we thought of code quality as first priority.
+For this reason, we tried to make the quality of the code as good as possible.
+For instance, the developer can understand what happens in the code without having to read documentation almost everywhere.
+Also, we have [coding standards](learn/coding-standards) that we followed while developing the framework.

+In addition to code quality, we tried to document all features by writing a meaningfull PHPDocs in all source code files of the framework.
+The docs are compiled and then published at https://webfiori.com/docs.

 ## Features
 The framework comes with many features that can help in the process of building web applications.
 The main features of the framework are:

 ### Simple Routing Engine

-The main aim of [routing](learn/routing) is to take client request and sending it to correct resource.
+The main aim of routing is to take client request and sending it to correct resource.
 Routes in WebFiori Framework will point to a file in most cases.
 For example, it is possible to have a route which points to static HTML file or to have a route which points to PHP file that have some code to execute.

 ``` php
 // https://example.com/products/board-games/Chess